SymbioticEDA/riscv-formal/docs/quickstart.md

 ```
 make test_rvf
 ```

+(You will need to make minor changes to the Makefile if you don't have an rv32i toolchain installed in `/opt/riscv32i`.)

 You can now try making changes to `picorv32.v` and see if the RVFI monitor catches errors in the test bench when you re-run `make test_rvf`.